 Following a previously noticed cold draught descending the cliff face above the entrance, a traverse to the left in November 2015 gained access to a shaft (site 4274) about 25m above.
 This emerges in a rift 6m to the left of El Cubillón.

 Ropes and hangers + maillons were replaced on 13th April 2023.
 Further work is required to reduce rub points.
+A rub point on the entrance pitch has been isolated with another alpine butterfly.

-The cave entrance lies in a depression at the bottom of a prominent limestone buttress.
 A walk into the high entrance rift soon rounds a bend and leads to a very short crawl to a tight descending rift which has been enlarged to give two possible ways down.
 A short ladder is useful at the top.
 The 5m rift opens into a small but high chamber with a draughting eyehole at the far end.
 The floor below the eyehole has been excavated to give a 2 - 3m shaft ending in a narrow slot.
 A slanting squeeze down leads to the top of a pitch.
 Alternatively a squeeze over the top leads to a small chamber and a tight connection to the pitch head from the other side.
 The first part of the pitch is another slanting squeeze to roomier territory.
 (At Easter 2014, tight sections were removed to allow easier access for a diver working alone.
 In October 2016, the first awkward take-off was enlarged).

 From here, the 19m pitch gradually opens out into a roomy aven.
 The way on is up an easy 1.5m climb into a short tight passage ending in an impressive calcite aven.
 Leaving the passage involves a slightly awkward squeeze up and over a large flowstone boss to a 5m descent onto the floor of the aven.
 To the right an inlet needs further investigation.
 To the left a tall opening reveals that the floor is really a step in a larger aven.
 The next 19m pitch has a step about 8m down from where a ledge gives access to another way on.
 This has been climbed to a calcite choke possibly related to a tight inlet seen on the opposite side of the aven from the calcite boss.
 (In November 2012, at the start of the second rope pitch the gap between the calcite boss and the wall was widened but needs more work.)
 At the bottom a short high walking passage leads into an impressive breakdown chamber.
-(In October 2016, the aven just prior to the "p8" was bolted but safe progress stopped about 10m up due to boulders.)

 Any water from the pitch appears to stick tightly to the right hand wall and descend into an obvious stream passage.
 Climbing over boulders leads across the chamber to an ascending loose rubble heap leading to possible (very loose) ways on with a large aven above.
 The whole area appears to take a lot of water in wet weather.
 Down the far side of the rubble heap there are large clean-washed boulders with a hole down through which drops some 5-8m to what looks like a clean-washed floor.